PRMI was founded by 5 Presbyterian pastors who experienced the Baptism of the Holy Spirit.

-Since 1991, we have taught that the gateway to empowered ministry is for you to be baptized in the Holy Spirit.
+Since 1991, we have taught that the gateway to empowered ministry is for you to be baptized with the Holy Spirit.

-Since we are in anchored in the Presbyterian and Reformed tradition of the church, we get questions like this on a regular basis:
+Since we are anchored in the Presbyterian and Reformed tradition of the church, we get questions like these on a regular basis:

 - Are you “Pentecostal?”